tier4/AutowareArchitectureProposal.iv/localization/pose_estimator/ndt_scan_matcher/ndt_scan_matcher/README.md

 There are two main functions in this package:

 - estimate position by scan matching
-- estimate initial position via ros service using the Monte Carlo method
+- estimate initial position via the ROS service using the Monte Carlo method

 ## Inputs / Outputs